 When I arrived in Lisbon, I had done zero research of what there was to do, but my one Portuguese friend told me I had to rent a car and drive out to the Parque Natural Da Arrabida!

 If you’re without a car, you can still visit on a guided day tour to Arrabida.
-Check out prices and availability here.
+Check out prices and availability on a tour to Arrabida here.

 Dave | Jones around the World